matmu/Qtlizer/README.md

 **Please note**: A valid internet connection (HTTP port: 80) is required in order to install and use the package.

 ## Usage
 Simply call the function `get_qtls()` function to make requests to **Qtilzer**.
 The function utilizes a REST API (http://genehopper.de/rest) to query the annotation database.
-The QTL results will be returned as a `data frame` or as `GenomicRanges::GRanges` object.
+The QTL results will be returned as data frame or as `GenomicRanges::GRanges` object.

 ```R
 get_qtls('rs4284742 DEFA1')